shobhikabharti/CloudTransformation/README.md

 - [ ] 18 OCT 2022 > Busy with the Partner events from past few weeks, gonna update my progress on the Cloud Exam soon ...
 - [ ] 20 OCT 2022 > After being enticed by Cloud right from the beginning, I was so hesitant when I started with the AWS in the month of August, but it felt like Computer Science with different nomenclature, so, I continued.
 Although, I have experience in every area of IT and Development but still, Cloud is a Cloud.
 Phew!
 I feel alright now ...
 FOMO can become real sometimes...
 Next, Azure & GCP, will update in the next year.
 Today, I got a link to AWS Resources https://resources.awscloud.com/
 - [ ] 29 OCT 2022 > Still attending training from AWS on components...Well, it may differ from person to person but as an architect brain, I like to study everything in one go.
 However, I was busy in too many training, hence, I could not study for certfication in the last month, I'll take it the coming months.
 As of now, I'm entering into the lab assignments phase which would take another month to hands-on on components
-- [ ] 9 NOV 2022 > Still in training mode, but I learned about partner compentency program https://aws.amazon.com/partners/programs/competencies/
+- [ ] 9 NOV 2022 > Still in training mode, but I learned about partner competency program https://aws.amazon.com/partners/programs/competencies/

 ## Into the bushy, thorny forest